 ( c) Both the process are chemical changes.

-We at BYJU'S provide NCERT solutions for all the classes and are present in a chapter wise to help students in their studies.
+We at BYJU’S provide NCERT solutions for Class 7 Science in a chapter wise to help students in their studies.
 All the solutions in this study material are explained in a simple language and in an easier format for students to learn better and effectively.
 These NCERT solutions for class 7 science, chapter 6, Physical and Chemical Changes provides a complete information regarding the topic along with the definitions and examples.
-These NCERT solutions are available in pdf format and students can directly download these materials or can practice online by visiting our website at BYJU'S.
+These NCERT solutions are available in pdf format and students can directly download these materials or can practice online by visiting our website at BYJU’S.